NorthwaveSecurity/BOF-PE/README.md

 # BOF-PE

+Based on [NetSPI/BOF-PE](https://github.com/NetSPI/BOF-PE).
+Our changes towards the upstream are as follows:

+* We primarily target Outflank C2, which does not ignore the `.discard` and `.discard_data` sections.
+Therefore, we changed the compilation process to ensure that the `BeaconInvokeStandalone` function is only included in the binary when compiled with the `DEBUG=1` flag.
+* Stage1 expects BOFs to use the format `<name>.<arch>.o`.
+Therefore we changed the compilation process to output this format in `DEBUG=0` builds.
+* We added new BOFs.
+Notably:
+    * A rewrite of the [ldapsearch BOF from TrustedSec](https://github.com/trustedsec/CS-Situational-Awareness-BOF/blob/master/src/SA/ldapsearch/entry.c) to include more error handling and flexibility.
+This has resolved some crashes with this BOF on our end.
+* We removed example implementations.
+Please refer to the upstream for templates and examples.

 ## Description
 Beacon Object File (BOF) support has been at the cornerstone of capability for any modern C2 platform since its inception by Cobalt Strike 4.1 back in 2020.
 It was a major step forward towards integrating a modular and extensible design whilst still being able to interact with the C2 platform itself via the Beacon API.